Ashwini130/Ashwini130/README.md

-- 👋 Hi, I’m @Ashwini130
+- 👋 Hi, I’m Ashwini Patil
 - 👀 I’m interested in Big Data Analytics and Engineering
 - 🌱 I’m currently learning Big Data Ecosystem and working on projects to build up my knowledge on the same.
+I am also working as a Software Consultant in an IT service company.
 - 📫 You can reach me at ashwini130297@gmail.com

 <!---